ClimateTools/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Jun Hu is a postdoctoral research fellow at Rice University.
 His research focuses on the long-term hydroclimate variability in the past, present and future via modeling and statistical tools.
 His PhD work was on the better interpretation of Asian speleothem records.
-Now he is exploring using water isotopes from satellite data to constrain the climate feedback of low-level clouds.
+Now he is exploring using water isotopes from satellite data to constrain the climate feedbacks of low-level clouds.

 He is also interested in the role of land-air-sea interactions in regional climate variability.